 What, like Rainman?

 No, not like Rainman.
 Rainman isn’t the only damn autistic person on earth you know.
-He is no more like Dustin Hoffman than you are Tom Cruise, which is a pity because if you looked like Tom Cruise, I could put up with your rampant stupidity & ignorance.
+People living with autism are no more like Dustin Hoffman than you, without autism in your life are Tom Cruise, which is a pity because if you looked like Tom Cruise, I could put up with your rampant stupidity & ignorance.
 But you don’t, so I can’t.
-Now bugger off and find someone else to be stupid at.
+Now bugger off and find someone else to wash in your particular brand of stupid.

 Does he have any special powers?